v-raja/assembly-decompiler/README.md

 4) Convert assembly: type "java AssemblyDecompiler <String: file>"

 Note: If file is another directory, pass in path with file name.

+Example assembly programs are from Shimon Schocken and Noam Nisan from nand2tetris.org